Expensify/App/README.md

 - components: React native components that are re-used in several places.
 - libs: Library classes/functions, these are not React native components (ie: they are not UI)
 - pages: These are components that define pages in the app.
-The component that defines de page itself should be named `<pageName>Page` if there are components used only inside one page, they should live in its own directory named after the `<pageName>`.
+The component that defines the page itself should be named `<pageName>Page` if there are components used only inside one page, they should live in its own directory named after the `<pageName>`.
 - styles: These files define styles used among components/pages